 The Compact Service (CSC) AmeriCorps Program is a service program that connects students with communities through meaningful community service experiences.
-CSC is a regional program managed by the Colorado Campus Compact and is part of the national AmeriCorps program run by the Corporation for National and Community Service.
+CSC is a regional program managed by the Campus Compact of the Mountain West and is part of the national AmeriCorps program run by the Corporation for National and Community Service.

 Students engaging in at least 300 hours of public good work over a calendar year may be eligible to participate in the CSC program, which provides training and support.
-Students engage in service in strategic focus areas including increasing academic engagement in K-12 schools, providing primary and preventive health care to those living in designated under-served areas, and recruiting, training, and managing volunteers for nonprofit and government agencies to build capacity and infrastructure.
+Students engage in service in strategic focus areas including increasing academic engagement in K-12 schools and providing primary and preventive health care to those living in designated under-served areas.

 Members receive an AmeriCorps Education Award upon successful completion of a 12- to 24-month term of service.
 The award size is dependent on the number of service hours completed during the member's term.
 AmeriCorps will also pay a portion of the interest that accrues on qualified student loans during a member's term of service.

-Members are also eligible to apply for the Careers in the Common Good Scholarship through the Colorado Campus Compact to offset expenses of professional development opportunities such as conferences and trainings.
+Members are also eligible to apply for the Careers in the Common Good Scholarship through the Campus Compact of the Mountain West to offset expenses of professional development opportunities such as conferences and trainings.

 Frequently Asked Questions

 Why is AmeriCorps at the University of Denver?